Industrial Asset Owners

 Frequently Asked Questions

-What types of industrial properties do you finance?
+What types of industrial properties do you finance in the Newport Beach area?

-How do you handle environmental issues on industrial properties?
+How do you handle environmental issues on Orange County industrial properties?

-What loan-to-value ratios are available for industrial properties?
+What LTV ratios are available for industrial properties in the SNA Airport corridor?

-Do you provide construction financing for industrial development?
+Do you provide construction financing for industrial development near John Wayne Airport?

-Yes, we offer hard money construction financing for industrial development projects including build-to-suit facilities, speculative industrial construction, and industrial renovation projects.
-Our industrial construction loans can provide up to 80% of construction costs for experienced developers with strong track records.
-The specialized nature of industrial construction, including extensive utility work, heavy foundations, and tenant-specific improvements, requires lenders with industrial expertise who understand construction milestones and fund appropriately as work progresses.
+Yes.
+We offer construction financing for industrial development projects including spec industrial construction, build-to-suit projects, and substantial industrial renovation programs.
+Our industrial construction loans provide up to 80% of construction costs for experienced developers with strong track records in industrial development.
+The SNA Airport corridor's tight industrial vacancy and premium rental rates support the construction economics for well-conceived industrial development projects.